Shopping for a New Nissan?See your Price

 The luxury Leaf SL model, at $35,020, sports a small photovoltaic solar panel mounted on the roof spoiler over the tailgate.
 It generates just enough power to run two ventilation fans that pull hot air out of the cabin while parked in the sun--reducing the load on the air-conditioning system when the car is used.
 Options include an energy-saving seven-speaker Bose audio system and Nissan's AroundView Monitor.
 All models also carry a mandatory $850 destination fee.
 All Leaf models qualify for a $7,500 Federal income-tax credit, along with various state, local, and corporate incentives.
 Nissan also offers a three-year lease at $199 a month, allowing the benefits of the tax credit (which goes to the lessor) to reduce the monthly payment, as well as reducing worry about battery durability over the life of the car.

 All Leafs sold in the U.S. are now assembled in Smyrna, Tennessee, as are their lithium-ion battery packs, though a majority of the components are still imported.
-But local assembly has helped Nissan steadily boost the pace of Leaf sales, usually a hard trick to pull off with a car that's nearing the end of its product life.
+But local assembly has helped Nissan steadily boost the pace of Leaf sales, often a hard trick to pull off with a car that's nearing the end of its product life.
 And the Leaf has settled into its role as the quiet, smooth, affordable electric car that costs just pennies a mile to run--far less than any comparable gasoline car.
 The Leaf now sells well in multiple locales: not only California and the Pacific Northwest, but also in several parts of Texas and in Atlanta, where buyers benefit from a $5,000 state income-tax credit on top of the Federal income-tax credit of $7,500.